AverageHelper/Gamgee/README.md

 ### `test`

-Runs test queries against YouTube, SoundCloud, and Bandcamp, and responds with useful statistics.
+Runs test queries against each of our supported providers, and responds with useful statistics.
 This is handy for making sure that Gamgee still knows how to talk to external services whose API may change without notice.

 ### `t`